coryrwest/B2.NET/README.md

 ## Install

-Use the NuGet package, or just stick the B2Net.ddl in your project.
+Stick the B2Net.ddl in your project.

 ## Usage
 ```csharp